nychealth/EH-dataportal/content/data-stories/redesign/index.md

   - usability
   - redesign
   - user research
-seo_title: Redesigned EH Data Portal
+seo_title: Redesigned EH Data Portal | Data story | Environment & Health Data Portal
 seo_description: "We recently redesigned our site to make it easier for you to find important data and information on how the environment affects health."
 ---